Bring on the (Real) Detectives

 If you want an example of a memorable protagonist, then look no further than Sherlock Holmes.
 Why does he stand out?
 To begin with he’s highly intelligent, but he’s also coldly logical, anti-social to varying degrees, and insufferably arrogant towards anyone who can’t match his brain power.
 In contrast Doctor Watson, his loyal sidekick, is a practical man whose sleuthing skills are about as useful as stagnant pond water!
 Opposites attract and that’s especially true where these two are concerned.
 No matter how many times we’ve read the books or watched the film or tv adaptations, the Holmes and Watson adventures will never be boring.
 The stories ignite the imagination because they’re intelligently plotted, wonderfully written, and open to interpretive possibilities, which probably explains why Holmes and Watson have been time travelled and even gender swapped in some of their recent incarnations.

 Agatha Christie was another crime writer who understood the importance of a good protagonist.
-Belgian detective Hercule Poirot, who made his debut in Christie’s 1920 novel The Mysterious Affair at Styles, is an eccentric, neatly dressed little man who pomades his hair and takes an inordinate amount of pride in his moustache.
+Belgian detective Hercule Poirot, who made his debut in Christie’s 1920 novel The Mysterious Affair at Styles, is an eccentric, neatly dressed little man who always pomades his hair and takes an inordinate amount of pride in his moustache.
 He also has a forensic brain and watchful eyes that never miss a beat, all of which makes him better at solving crime than the police.
 Someone else who makes the cops look inept, is Jane Marple, Christie’s sleuthing pensioner spinster.
-It’s hard to imagine how a genteel, white haired middle-aged English woman with Edwardian manners, can penetrate the criminal mind with the casualness of a burglar entering a house.
+It’s hard to imagine how a genteel, middle-aged English woman with Edwardian manners, can penetrate the criminal mind with the casualness of a burglar breaking into a house.
 Unsurprisingly, the police admire and even grudgingly respect her, even though her crime solving record puts theirs to shame!
-For a woman who’s seemingly more interested in village gossip than real world events, Jane Marple is proof that appearances can be deceptive.
+For a woman who’s seemingly more interested in village gossip than real world events, Jane Marple is the proof that appearances can be deceptive.

 The detective novel has come a long way since Edgar Allen Poe introduced the world to C. August Dupin, the protagonist in his short story The Murders in the Rue Morgue.
-Dupin’s snobbish, highbrow intellectualism was ground-breaking in its time but wouldn’t stand a chance in a space now colonised by hard drinking, foul-mouthed operators; private investigators for whom a punch in the face is an occupational hazard; LGBTQ+ officers fighting crime on the street and bigotry in the workplace; or inspectors with private lives as chaotic as the cases they’re working!
+Dupin’s snobbish, highbrow intellectualism was ground-breaking in its time but wouldn’t stand a chance in a space now colonised by hard drinking, foul-mouthed operators; private investigators for whom a punch in the face is an occupational hazard; LGBTQ+ officers fighting crime on the street and bigotry in the workplace; or inspectors whose private lives can be as chaotic as the cases they’re working!

 Juliette Foster